 (Since the last update of Dissemination Policy of HCSO a new statistical law has been adopted in Hungary and the European Statistical law has been amended, but the changes do not affect the principals of Dissemination Policy.)

 HCSO has a public Dissemination calendar that contains the dissemination dates of all First releases.
 The public dissemination calendar (Catalogue) on the website of HCSO provided information not only the first releases but the analyses, methodological publications, promotional publications, reports, statistical reflections, yearbooks and pocketbooks.
-Both calendars are prepared in line with the annual dissemination programme.
+Both calendars are prepared in line with the annual dissemination program.

 8.2.
 Release calendar access